brillout/wildcard-api/docs/conceptual-faq.template.md

 GraphQL is more powerful.

 But,
-from the perspective of your frontend development, things are different.
+from the perspective of frontend development, things are different.

 While developing your frontend,